Umang108/Cypto-Hunter/README.md

 Historical Charts: Analyze market trends through detailed historical data.
 Portfolio Management: Track your investments and monitor their performance.
 Price Alerts: Set alerts for significant price changes and get notified instantly.

-🛠️ Getting Started
-    Follow these steps to set up Cypto-Hunter locally:
+Follow these steps to set up Cypto-Hunter:

 Prerequisites
 Ensure you have the following tools installed: